-The new IWC Portofino Hand-Wound 8 Days will be the most expensive model in the line-up, which will also include a Portofino Automatic (Ref.
+The new Portofino Hand-Wound 8 Days will be the most expensive model in the line-up, which will also include a Portofino Automatic (Ref.
 3565,) Portofino Chronograph (Ref.
 3910,) and Portofino Dual Time (Ref.
-3610) GMT watch.
+3610) that features a handy GMT complication.

-Having successfully absorbed the core DNA of the recently refreshed IWC Portuguese family, the new model features a similar dial layout, is powered by an in-house Caliber 59210 manual-wind movement, and will soon be available both in stainless steel and in rose gold.
+Having successfully absorbed the core DNA of the recently refreshed Portuguese family, the 2011 model features a similar dial layout, sports the in-house Caliber 59210, and comes both in stainless steel and in rose gold.

 The movement in question belongs to the Cal.
 50000 family of engines and, being almost 38 millimeters in diameter, is rather large.